github/codeql/cpp/ql/lib/change-notes/2023-05-02-ir-noreturn-calls.md

 ---
 category: majorAnalysis
 ---
-* In the intermediate representation, nonreturning calls now have the `Unreached` instruction for their containing function as their control flow successor.
-This should remove false positives involving such calls.
+* In the intermediate representation, handling of control flow after non-returning calls has been improved.
+This should remove false positives in queries that use the intermedite representation or libraries based on it, including the new data flow library.